600 West Walnut Street

-He has that rare combination of left and right brain skills that make him talented both artistically and analytically.
-Not only does he have an impressive portfolio of print, illustration, and web design work, but also he is proficient in video editing and web coding, including experience with WordPress.
-A graduate (summa cum laude) of EKU’s graphic design program, Ryan has also worked at Wausau Paper, Alltech and DecoArt.
+A graduate (summa cum laude) of EKU’s graphic design program, Ryan previously worked at Wausau Paper, Alltech and DecoArt.
 In addition, he has worked as a freelance artist, and you would recognize that work most notably through his logo design for the 303W restaurant in Danville.
 Ryan has also worked with companies such as Westcon, Avaya, Polycom, Keeneland Thoroughbred Racing, Iomega, EKU, Kentucky Ale and BossaNova Consulting.

 Ryan and his wife Renee’ have two sons, Aiden and Asher.

 Provides support for a range of Communications efforts, including news, marketing, and publication projects.

 Cindy has worked at Centre since 2001.
 She holds a B.A. in journalism from Indiana University and is a Microsoft Certified Systems Engineer.